Quantum Link Homology via Trace Functor I: Background survey

-holds for every 2--morphism $\alpha\colon f\dblto g$.
-Moreover, $\eta_f$ must be coherent with all the~other canonical 2--isomorphisms (associators, unitors, the~structure 2--isomorphisms of $\ccat F$ and $\ccat G$), but we shall not write the~conditions explicitly.
-These axioms allow us to safely forget about $\eta_f$ in most computations.
+for every 2--morphism $\alpha\colon f\dblto g$.
+Moreover, $\eta_f$ must be coherent with all the~other canonical 2--isomorphisms (associators, unitors, the~structure 2--isomorphisms of $\ccat F$ and $\ccat G$), see \cite{BasicBicats}.
+We say that $\eta$ is \emph{strong} if each $\eta_f$ is invertible.